 A gallon of water will last you nearly a month for 1 dollar and chinchilla pellets and timothy hay will certainly not break the pocketbook.

-After you have these costs and initial purchases taken care of, the budget and money needed to own a chinchilla is about as minimal as it gets.
+After you have these costs and initial purchases are taken care of, the budget and money needed to own a chinchilla are about as minimal as it gets.

-All you need to do is understand the ongoing monthly cost that will play a role in owning your first chinchilla.
+All you need to do is understand the ongoing monthly cost that will play a role in owning and adopting your first chinchilla.